 And for those who can’t catch the live stream, you also want to make replay a snap by automatically saving your recordings to a secure, scalable video library and indexing every word spoken or that appears on-screen so every member of your team can go back and watch that one shining moment they need to see.

-Tourney tip off may be a test for how your organization handles video — but your business video shouldn’t be.
-To see how Panopto makes it easy to support your organization’s video — live and on-demand — contact our team for a demo or sign up for a free 30-day trial today.
+Tourney tip-off may be a test for how your organization handles video — but your business video shouldn’t be.
+To see how Panopto makes it easy to support your organization’s video — live and on-demand — contact our team to sign up for a free 30-day trial today.